daos-stack/daos/docs/admin/pool_operations.md

 * The rank of the target(s) to be excluded.
 * The target Indices of the targets to be excluded from that rank (optional).

+Upon successful manual exclusion, the self-healing mechanism will be triggered to restore redundancy on the remaining engines/targets.

 ### Drain